๐ Government Trading Enterprises Bill 2022

 Providing false or misleading information

 โ49.
-False or misleading information An executive officer or a member of the staff of a GTE must not give information to a director, the CEO, the Portfolio Minister or the Treasurer that the executive officer or member of staff knows is false or misleading in a material particular.
-Penalty for this section: a fine of $36 000 or imprisonment for 1 year, or both.โ
+False or misleading information An executive officer or a member of the staff of a GTE must not give information to a director, the CEO, the Portfolio Minister or the Treasurer that the executive officer or staff member knows is false or misleading in a material particular.
+Penalty: a fine of $50 000 or imprisonment for 1 year, or both.โ

 Improper use of position

 โ50.
-Use of position (1) An executive officer or a member of the staff of a GTE must not make improper use of the position of executive officer or member of staff to gain, directly or indirectly, an advantage for himself or herself or any other person or to cause detriment to the GTE.
-Penalty for this subsection: a fine of $72 000 or imprisonment for 2 years, or both.โ
+Use of position An executive officer or a member of the staff of a GTE must not make improper use of their position as such an officer or member to gain, directly or indirectly, an advantage for themselves or any other person or to cause detriment to the GTE.
+Penalty: a fine of $50 000 or imprisonment for 1 year, or both.โ

 Improper use of information

 โ51.
-Use of information (1) An executive officer or a member of the staff of a GTE must not make improper use of information acquired by virtue of the position of executive officer or member of staff to gain, directly or indirectly, an advantage for himself or herself or any other person or to cause detriment to the GTE.
-Penalty for this subsection: a fine of $72 000 or imprisonment for 2 years, or both.โ
+Use of information An executive officer or a member of the staff of a GTE must not make improper use of information acquired by virtue of their position as such an officer or member to gain, directly or indirectly, an advantage for themselves or any other person or to cause detriment to the GTE.
+Penalty: a fine of $50 000 or imprisonment for 1 year, or both.โ

 Explore WA Government Data